 How should I apply for mitigating circumstances?

 You should contact your Parent school as soon as possible to explain the situation and seek guidance.
 Applications for circumstances you feel have affected specific pieces of coursework or examination preparation/performance should be lodged within 5 working days of the submission deadline, examination date or by the deadline published by your school.
 You may also need to consider how to provide evidence for your application, which may require obtaining medical evidence.

 You must complete the Mitigating Circumstances form (Word) and submit to your Parent School.
-All mitigating circumstances claims should be submitted to your parent School, even if the module you are claiming for is taken in a different School.
+All mitigating circumstances claims should be submitted to your Parent School, even if the module you are claiming for is taken in a different School.